The influence of viscous dissipations on the nonlinear acoustic wave equation with second sound: Final remarks

-\begin{remark} Thanks to the small viscosity $b\nu<2c_0$ in our consideration, the regularities assumption of initial datum for the anomalous diffusion case $\alpha\in[0,1/2)$ and the diffusion wave case $\alpha=1/2$ are the same (see also Remark \ref{Rem-D1}).
-When one considers general situations of viscosity without any smallness assumption, Theorems \ref{Thm-01} and \ref{Thm-02} still hold.
-But the asymptotic profiles in the critical case $\alpha=1/2$ will be changed into some anomalous diffusion functions with singularity $\chi_{\intt}(\xi)|\xi|^{-1}$ as $b\nu>2c_0$; and the function $\ml{F}^{-1}_{\xi\to x}(\mathrm{e}^{-c|\xi|t})t\mb{B}_0$ as $b\nu=2c_0$, whose proofs are similar to those for the case $\alpha\in[0,1/2)$, since the characteristic roots \eqref{B4}. \end{remark} \begin{remark} By following the philosophy and applying several tools from the Fourier analysis in the recent work \cite{Chen-Takeda=2023}, we conjecture that the first order profiles $\ml{G}_{k,j}\mb{B}_0$ are the optimal leading terms of the global (in time) solutions $\partial_t^j\psi$ to the nonlinear Cattaneo model \eqref{Eq-Cattaneo-Fractional} with weighted $L^1$ datum, where $k=1,2,3$ and $j=0,1,2$.
-The optimal leading terms are guaranteed by optimal estimates for the error terms $\|(\partial_t^j\psi-\ml{G}_{k,j}\mb{B}_0)(t,\cdot)\|_{\dot{H}^{\bar{s}}}$ for some suitable $\bar{s}\geqslant0$ as large time. \end{remark} \begin{remark} Throughout this paper, we consider the Kuznetsov type nonlinearity in \eqref{Eq-Cattaneo-Fractional}, which contains both local and cumulative nonlinear effect.
-Let us turn to another kind of well-known nonlinearities in nonlinear acoustics.
-Basing on the assumption that the shape of acoustic fields is close to that of a plane wave (see the classical work \cite{Coulou-1992}), if one neglects local effects (e.g. the sound propagation distinct is large enough in the light of the number for wavelengths), then we may claim the substitution corollary such that $c_0^2|\nabla\psi|^2\approx|\psi_t|^2$.
-Then, we may establish the fractional Cattaneo model with the Westervelt type nonlinearities as follows:
+\begin{remark} Thanks to the small viscosity $0<b\nu<2c_0$, the regularity assumptions on the initial data for the anomalous diffusion case $\alpha\in[0,1/2)$ and the diffusion wave case $\alpha=1/2$ are the same.
+Even when we do not require a small viscosity, Theorems \ref{Thm-01} and \ref{Thm-02} still hold.
+However, the asymptotic profiles in the threshold case $\alpha=1/2$ change into some anomalous diffusion functions with singularity $\chi_{\intt}(\xi)|\xi|^{-1}$ as $b\nu>2c_0$; and the function $\ml{F}^{-1}_{\xi\to x}(\mathrm{e}^{-c|\xi|t})t\mb{B}_0$ as $b\nu=2c_0$ \end{remark} \begin{remark} By following the philosophy in the recent work \cite{Chen-Takeda=2023} and applying several tools from the Fourier analysis, we conjecture that the first-order profiles $\ml{G}_{k,j}\mb{B}_0$ are the optimal leading terms of the global (in time) solutions $\partial_t^j\psi$ to the nonlinear viscous Cattaneo-type model \eqref{Eq-Cattaneo-Fractional} with weighted $L^1$ data, where $k=1,2,3$ and $j=0,1,2$. \end{remark}

-By following the same approaches in this work, we conjugate that global (in time) behaviors including unique existence and asymptotic behaviors for the corresponding Cauchy problem of \eqref{E1} with $\alpha\in[0,1]$ can be derived, where the regularities of solutions and initial datum may be changed due to the lack of a quadratic gradient nonlinearity. \end{remark}
+\begin{remark} For the inviscid Cattaneo-type model \eqref{Eq-Cattaneo-inviscid}, the question concerning whether or not global (in time) solutions exist for higher dimensions (assuming the smallness of the Cauchy data), is still open when $n\geqslant 4$. \end{remark}